AbdulTheProgrammer/CarND-Behavioral-Cloning-P3/writeup_template.md

 python drive.py model.h5
 ```

-The Behavioural Cloning Network.ipynb file contains the code for training and saving the convolutional neural network.
+The model.ipynb file contains the code for training and saving the convolutional neural network.
 The file shows the pipeline I used for training and validating the model, and it contains comments and other embedded documentation to explain how the code works.

 ## Model Architecture